Involvement of Other Departments

 Once an officer has responded to a scene, a report is taken, and the Felony Review Division of the State's Attorney's Office is contacted.

 The Felony Review Division starts the early stages of the criminal case.
 If it is determined that the facts warrant charging an offender, the case will be charged and once the offender is arrested, a bond hearing will take place in C-120.

 You will be contacted by the Felony Review Counselor.
-The office can be contacted at 847-377-3000.
-The office can explain the procedures, bond, charges and future court dates.
+The office can be reached at 847-377-3000.
+The office can explain the procedures, bond, charges, and future court dates.